Hiimus/arca_bookstore/README.md

 ### Fonts
 There are two different fonts used on this site: 'Gloria Hallelujah' from google fonts and 'Verdana'.
 Due to the fact that the store sells books, crafts and games, I felt the store needed a font that is playful, artistic and almost as if it was written by hand with a thin brush.
 That is why I landed on the 'Gloria Hallelujah' font.
-Considering readability, this font works best when the text isn't too small, so thats why I have used 'Verdana' on smaller text.
+Considering readability, this font works best when the text isn't too small, so that's why I have used 'Verdana' on smaller text.
 Also, the pages that display things like order history, grand total or return policy should have a more formal font than 'Gloria Hallelujah', and so 'Verdana' have been used here also.

 <details>
   <summary>Gloria Hallelujah Font</summary>